 A week of fruitless negotiations between the Syrian regime and opposition has come to an end.
 It's unclear whether or not the talks will continue.
 But there's no question about who bears responsibility for the stalemate.

 At the conclusion of the second round of the Syria peace talks in Geneva, UN envoy Lakhdar Brahimi sent the delegations home to think about the future of the stalled negotiations.
 The meetings between the representatives of the Assad regime and the opposition Syrian National Coalition had been "laborious," according to Brahimi.

 "I think it is better that every side goes back and reflects, and takes their responsibility: Do they want this process to continue or not?"
 Brahimi said, seemingly exhausted.

-began at the end of January, the Syrian government has not budged a millimeter.
+Since the Geneva negotiations began at the end of January, the Syrian government has not budged a millimeter.
 During the first round of talks in early February, the regime's delegation announced that it would only discuss the issue of "terrorism."
 And during the second round of negotiations, the regime used every opportunity that presented itself to defame the opposition as "terrorists."

 "Those who carry arms against their own people and their governments are terrorists,” said Faisal Mokdad, the deputy foreign minister of Syria.

 In contrast, the representatives of the Syrian opposition wanted first and foremost to negotiate about the creation of a transitional government, even submitting a position paper.
 But the spokesman for the Syrian National Coalition in Geneva, Luai Safi, complained that the Syrian regime completely ignored the 24-point plan for a political solution.